 No, sleep divorce is not you dreaming about a divorce.
-Sleep divorce simply means sleeping in a different bed than your partner or even in a different room.
-Sounds like a great idea, right?
-No longer will you need 4 cups of coffee to get you through the day.
+It simply means sleeping in a different bed from your partner or even in a different room if required.
+That sounds like a great idea, right?
+No longer will you need four cups of coffee to get you through the day.
 Say goodbye to your dark circles.
 But wait, will your marriage suffer?

-We break down everything to do with ‘sleep divorce’ so you can make your decision without too many sleepless nights.
+To answer all your questions, we’ve turned to psychologist Ridhi Golechha (Masters in Psychology), who specializes in physical, mental, and emotional health counseling.
+We break down everything to do with this new trend so you can make your decision without too many sleepless nights.

 What Is Sleep Divorce?

-As mentioned, sleep divorce means sleeping in a separate bed than your partner.
-Even if that bed is in a different room.
-Now, if someone told you, “My husband and I sleep in separate rooms”, you’d immediately question the strength of their marriage, right?
+As mentioned, sleep breakup means sleeping in two separate beds either in the same room or different, depending on your situation.
+Now, if someone told you, “My husband and I sleep in separate rooms because of my sleep apnea,” you’d immediately question the strength of their marriage, right?
 Well, maybe you shouldn’t.
 Signs of a bad marriage are completely different.

 How Common Is Sleep Divorce?